samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

-- 10/2018: *Why aren't we all addicts?* Concept Formation in the Natural ​and the Social Sciences, University of Zurich.
+- 10/2018: "Why aren't we all addicts?",  <a href="https://conceptformation2018.weebly.com/" target="_blank">Concept Formation in the Natural ​and the Social Sciences</a>, University of Zurich.

 - 10/2018: *TBA.* A Workshop on multiple models.
 TINT / University of Helsinki.